top of page

 Why?
 This stretch is fantastic for opening up your hips and improving your posture, allowing you to stand up straight.

-Here’s how…Kneel on the floor and bring your right knee up so the sole of your foot is on the floor and extend your left leg out behind you, so the top of your foot is on the floor (lunge position).
-Shift your weight forward, keeping your shoulders back, until you feel a stretch in the back hip.
+Here’s how…Kneel on the floor and bring your right knee up so the sole of your foot is on the floor.
+Extend your left leg out behind you so the top of your foot is on the floor (lunge position).
+Shift your weight forward, keeping your shoulders back until you feel a stretch in the back hip.
 Hold for up to 30 seconds and repeat on the other side.

 10. Forward fold

 Why?
-These can be so relaxing for your back but also cause pain if your hamstrings are tight so be gentle.
-This will stretch your hips, hamstrings and calf muscles.
+These can be relaxing for your back but also cause pain if your hamstrings are tight, so be gentle.
+They will also stretch your hips, hamstrings, and calf muscles.

-Final note, completing these stretches doesn’t make up for getting up and moving away from your workstation every hour, do that too.
-Grab a coffee, go to the toilet, just move and depending where you are in the world right now get outside for a walk as well, if you can.
+Final note: Completing these stretches doesn’t make up for getting up and moving away from your workstation every hour.
+Do that, too.
+Grab a coffee, go to the toilet, just move, and depending on where you are in the world right now, get outside for a walk as well, if you can.

 There are loads of online resources to help improve flexibility and strengthen key muscle groups to reduce strain.
 Are there any other stretching exercises you like to do during or at the end of the day?
 Comment below to let me know 👇

-The Modern Ergonomist specialises in providing home working webinars and remote workstation assessments.
-Through an online form and video conference follow up, we will ensure that you are working comfortably.
-This is especially important if there is already an existing musculoskeletal condition, back or neck pain.
-Please use the contact me section below or email lillian@themodernergonomist.com to find out how we can help you.
+The Modern Ergonomist specialises in providing home-working webinars and remote workstation assessments.
+Through an online form and video conference follow-up, we will ensure that you are working comfortably.
+This is especially important if you have an existing musculoskeletal condition, such as back or neck pain.
+Please use the Contact Me section below or email lillian@themodernergonomist.com to find out how we can help you.

 bottom of page